tmarjomaa/building4/content/posts/building-site2site-vpn-to-azure-using-raspberrypi.md

 1. Making sure that necessary ports (UDP 500 and UDP 4500) are allowed through the firewall and forwarded to the Raspberry Pi.
 2. Making sure traffic destined to Azure vnet is routed to Raspberry Pi.

-Once those are done we can then log in to the Raspberry and finish up it's configuration.
+Once those are done we can then log in to the Raspberry Pi and finish up it's configuration.
-Installing strongswan to the Raspberry Pi is simple.
+Installing strongswan to the Raspberry Pi is as simple as this.

 ```bash
 $ sudo apt update && sudo apt upgrade -y